 Going into the call process when Pastor Schmidt retired, we faced the realization that the cost of housing in the Bay Area was going to be an obstacle to our ability to attract pastoral candidates.
 Some even within our membership were skeptical that such a small congregation could raise the capital to provide a Parsonage for our pastor.
 During the planning and fundraising phase of our Parsonage project, the congregation received a gift of a house that could be moved onto the site.
 Modifications and reconstruction still resulted in a cost of over $250,000, but through an extraordinary investment of time, energy, and finances on the part of committed members, alumni, and friends, the work was completed in early 2006.

 Pastor Richard Foster arrived in 1999 and served here for 8 years, retiring from this ministry in 2007.
 Some of the hallmarks of his time here include focus on issues of justice and inclusion, inside and outside of the church.

 Pastor Greg Schaefer has been UniLu's pastor since late 2007.
-In these last ten years, we have seen a re-focus on spirituality and liturgy, issues of justice and benevolence, and participation in hosting a women's shelter.
+In these years, we have seen a re-focus on spirituality in liturgy, issues of justice, benevolence, and civic engagement, and participation in hosting a women's shelter.